Jump right in:

 The big topic in this era is Mr. Miyamoto’s retirement.
 During a Wired interview he says that he tells everyone he is going to retire to get them used to the idea of him not being around.
 This causes enough worry that Nintendo’s stock price goes down and they quickly issue a statement saying that Mr. Miyamoto is not in fact retiring.

 Super Mario Bros.’
-25th anniversary receives a lot more fanfare than the 20th, with multiple interviews and videos, while The Legend of Zelda’s 25th anniversary sees the release of The Legend of Zelda: Hyrule Historia, which he writes the foreword for.
+25th anniversary receives a lot more fanfare than the 20th, with multiple interviews and videos, while The Legend of Zelda’s 25th anniversary sees the release of The Legend of Zelda: Hyrule Historia, for which he writes the foreward.

 Many of these interviews promote the 3DS and its stereoscopic 3D.
 Being able to accurately judge where you’re going to land when jumping in 3D is something that’s brought up many times.